ieeebitmesra/IEEE-LEAD-2.0/Project-3/Ain Fatima Project 3/README.md

 ![Screenshot 2021-05-27 at 4 14 09 PM](https://user-images.githubusercontent.com/82439481/119836442-5ff95800-bf1f-11eb-95a5-7804cfbd4453.png)

 ## Special Features About this Website:
 ### This website is very easy to use and understand.
 The design of the website is simple and sober.
-The website provides you with all sorts of covid data(world live data,your location data,any Country ,State or District data.
+The website provides you with all sorts of covid data(world live data,your location data,any Country ,State or District data).
 The website also provides the alerts for the region you search(i.e country,state and district).
 The data is being provided using APIs which is very accurate and gets updated frequently with time.